sajayantony/dotnet-oci/README.md

 export REGISTRY=sajayeus.azurecr.io
 cd samples/helloworld

-#ORAS needs  PR to push a directory.
+# ORAS needs a PR to push a directory.
 # But for now just push the needed files.

 oras push $REGISTRY/hello-world:dotnet  \